-Locate the ventilation valve, on most cars it is at one end of the ventilation hose joining the crankcase to the inlet manifold or air cleaner.
+Locate the ventilation , on most it is at one end of the ventilation hose joining the to the inlet manifold or air cleaner.

-Remove the valve assembly and clean it with an old paint brush dipped in paraffin.
-Test its action by gently pressing the valve into the housing; it should move easily and freely against slight spring pressure.
-If it has a sticky action that cannot be improved by cleaning, fit a new valve.
+the assembly and clean it with an old brush dipped in paraffin.
+Test its action by gently pressing the into the housing; it should move easily and freely against slight spring pressure.
+If it has a sticky action that cannot be improved by cleaning, fit a new .
 This may not be necessary as some valves can be dismantled after removing a circlip at the end.

 Disc-shaped valves, mounted on the inlet manifold, must also be dismantled for cleaning.
 These valves have a spring-loaded diaphragm inside, and a top cover held by a spring clip.
 Move the clip aside, the cover and lift out the diaphragm and spring underneath.
 Clean all parts and reassemble in reverse order.